Effective upper bounds on the number of resonance in potential scattering: Introduction

-where $C$ is a sufficiently large constant.
-Since $\Sigma\subset B(0,r^2)$ for $r=Ca/\ln a$ the lower bound of \cite[Thm.
-4]{MR4426735}, together with \eqref{Korotyaev}, shows that a substantial fraction of resonances $\lambda\in B(0,r)$ are in fact eigenvalues.

-Our contribution is a far-reaching generalization of \eqref{Korotyaev} to higher dimensions and to common potential classes ($L^p$, compactly supported or pointwise decaying).
+provided $\supp(V)\subset [-a,a]$ and $Q:=\int_{\R}(1+|x|)|V(x)|\rd x<\infty$.
+Our contribution is a far-reaching generalization of \eqref{Korotyaev} to higher dimensions and to larger potential classes (Lorentz space, compactly supported or pointwise decaying).
 For the sake of exposition, we temporarily continue to assume that $V$ is bounded and compactly supported (so that resonances are defined as above), but our estimates will be uniform in the respective potential class.
 We postpone the definition of resonances for non compactly supported potentials to Section \ref{sect.
 Meromorphic continuation}.
-It will be convenient to consider the regularized counting function
+The appearance of exponentially weighted norms is natural in view of the structure of the Schwartz kernel of the free resolvent (see e.g.\ \cite[3.1.16]{MR3969938}).
+For the definition of the Lorentz norm $\|V\|_{(d+1)/2,1/2}$, the reader is referred to Section 5.1 \begin{theorem} Suppose $d\geq 3$ is odd and that $V$ is bounded and compactly supported with $\supp V\subset B(0,R)$.
+For every $\epsilon>0$ there exists a constant $C_1=C_1(\epsilon)$ (independent of $V$ and $R$), such that every resonance $\lambda$ satisfies